WallarooLabs/wally/book/getting-started/linux-setup.md

 ## Set up Environment for the Wallaroo Tutorial

-If you haven't already done so, create a directory called `~/wallaroo-tutorial` and navigate there by running
+If you haven't already done so, create a directory called `~/wallaroo-tutorial` and navigate there by running:

 ```bash
 cd ~/